findarace/docs/platforms/webhooks.md

 ### `event.authorized`

-Triggered when an event has been authorised by an organiser.
+Trigger when an event has been created / authorised by an organiser.

 **Payload:**
 ```json